spurin/k9s-dd-extension/README.md

 to follow these steps:

 1. From a terminal, navigate to `k9s-dd-extension` root directory.
-2. Run the following command to build and install the local extension after the kubernetes and docker are running:
+2. Run the following command to build and install the local extension after kubernetes and docker are running:

    ```sh
    make build-install